yogermee/CFBRecruits/README.md

 # CFBRecruits (Python 2.7)

-*Making NCAA football recruiting data as easily accessible as possible*
+*Making NCAA football recruiting data as easily accessible as possible.*

 ## Table of Contents